Diamonds in the Ruff

 Read the ingredients list on that packaged food.
 Is it full of sugar, artificial colors, and chemicals you can't pronounce?
 Or is it full of REAL food?

-The ingredients are listed by quantity - most to least.
-Does it say what kind of meat?
-Generic "animal" could be anything dropped at a rendering plant.
+Ingredients are listed by quantity - most to least.
+The package should clearly state what kind of meat and grains.
+This is especially important if your dog has allergies.
+Generic "animal" sources could be anything dropped at a rendering plant.

 The more types of rewards you have to reward your dog, the better trained your dog will be!